Alice in Wonderland (1976 film): Plot

-After rejecting the advances of her boyfriend, William (Ron Nelson), mousy librarian Alice falls asleep reading Alice's Adventures in Wonderland.
+After rejecting the advances of her boyfriend, William, mousy librarian Alice falls asleep reading Alice's Adventures in Wonderland.
 The White Rabbit appears to her in a dream and she follows him into Wonderland.
 Finding herself in a room and too large to fit through the small door, Alice drinks a potion which causes her to shrink while her dress remains the same size, leaving her naked.
 While chasing the White Rabbit, she falls into a river and begins to drown, but is saved by a group of local inhabitants.
 After making friends with them, Alice is given a new (albeit very revealing) dress before setting off after the White Rabbit again.
 While walking through the woods, she begins to experiment with her sexuality by stripping naked and masturbating.
 The White Rabbit happens upon her and takes her to meet the Mad Hatter.

-After being initially uncomfortable when the Mad Hatter exposes his penis to her, Alice ultimately performs fellatio on him.
-She is then called to assist Humpty Dumpty, who has fallen off a wall, causing him to lose the ability to achieve an erection.
-The situation is rectified when Alice performs fellatio on Dumpty as well.
-She is then taken to meet siblings Tweedledee and Tweedledum, whom she watches having passionate but incestuous intercourse.
+Although initially uncomfortable when the Mad Hatter exposes himself to her, Alice performs fellatio.
+She is then called to assist Humpty Dumpty, who has fallen off a wall, rendering him unable to achieve an erection.
+The situation is rectified when Alice fellates Dumpty as well.
+She is then taken to meet siblings Tweedledee and Tweedledum, whom she watches having passionate, incestuous intercourse.
 Following this encounter, Alice, the White Rabbit, and the Mad Hatter continue on toward the King's Ball.
-On the way, they come across a couple having sex in an open field; Alice chastises them, but she is ignored.
+On the way, they encounter a couple having sex in an open field; Alice chastises them, but she is ignored.
 At the royal court, the King of Hearts converses with Alice, speaking with her about self-empowerment and ignoring the judgements of others; he ultimately seduces her.

-The Queen of Hearts suddenly appears, catching Alice and the King in bed together.
+The Queen of Hearts appears, catching Alice and the King in bed together.
 A hurried trial is held and Alice is "convicted" of being a virgin.
 As punishment, the Queen orders Alice to have sex with her.
 A number of sexual escapades ensue among various characters as Alice prepares to carry out her sentence, including a brief lesbian encounter between Alice and the Queen's maids.
-Alice and the Queen engage in lesbian sex, but, as a result of the cunnilingus she receives from Alice, the Queen experiences an orgasm so strong, it briefly incapacitates her.
+Alice and the Queen engage in sex, but, as a result of the cunnilingus she receives from Alice, the Queen experiences an orgasm so strong, it briefly incapacitates her.
 The Mad Hatter and the White Rabbit assist Alice in escaping the Queen, who pursues her to no avail.

 Waking from her dream and thereby returning to the real world, Alice meets William again.
 Having experienced a sexual awakening while in Wonderland, Alice accepts William's advances and they have sex in the library.
 In a closing sequence, Alice travels through Wonderland naked before she and William set off toward their new home, where they live "happily ever after".